industrial-edge/Performance-Analytics/docs/Installation.md

 ### Configure S7 Connector

-Open the S7 Connector in your IEM and launch the configurator.
+Open the S7 Connector in your Management and launch the configurator.

 Add a new data source for PLC1 with the OPC-UA connector: